 After all of those key people are involved, it is easy to plan your first few legacy seminars, where you can invite all of your major donors, names in your database turning 65 in the next two years, those just having children and of course any who have expressed an interest.
 Simply have the estate planning attorney that is on your board, or the one you are about to ask to the board, lead the session.

-8. Research and Create a List of Your Top 50 Best Donors to Upgrade in 2020
+8. Research and Create a List of Your Top 50 Best Donors to Upgrade this Year

 This list should be based upon past giving, engagement level, giving to other charities and their ability to give larger amounts.